Hotel Marcel

-Hotel Marcel is a Hilton hotel in the Long Wharf district of New Haven, Connecticut.
+Hotel Marcel is a Hilton hotel in the Long Wharf district of New Haven, Connecticut, United States.
 It is housed in the Armstrong Rubber Company Building, later known as the Pirelli Tire Building: a former office building designed by modernist architect Marcel Breuer.
 The structure is a noted example of Brutalist architecture.
 Since its renovation into a hotel, the building operates as a zero-energy building, generating enough renewable energy to sustain its operations.

 The building was constructed from 1968 to 1970 for the headquarters of the Armstrong Rubber Company.
-Pirelli purchased the site in 1988, and resold the building soon afterward.
+Pirelli purchased the site in 1988, and resold the building in 1999.
 From the late 1990s into the late 2010s, the building was predominantly vacant.
-The building was listed on the Connecticut Register of Historic Places in 2000 and the National Register of Historic Places in 2021.
-Conversion to a hotel commenced in 2020, leading to the Hotel Marcel's opening in May 2022.
+The building was listed on the Connecticut Register of Historic Places in 2000 and on the National Register of Historic Places in 2021.
+Conversion to a hotel commenced in 2020, and the hotel opened in May 2022.

-Attributes

-Site and exterior
+Site

 The building is situated near the Connecticut Turnpike (part of I-95) and New Haven Harbor, and is adjacent to an IKEA store.
+It sits on Sargent Drive just east of a former Howard Johnson's hotel which resembles Hotel Marcel.
+The Howard Johnson hotel was built five years earlier and in the same style, and is now operated as a La Quinta Inn.

+Architecture

+The Hotel Marcel, originally the Pirelli Tire Building, was designed by modernist architects Marcel Breuer and Robert F. Gatje in the Brutalist style.